 Russell Mayo is a PhD Candidate in the Department of English at the University of Illinois at Chicago.
-His teaching involves writing, rhetoric, and English education.
-He currently works with pre-service teachers in UIC’s English Education program, where he teachers English Education methods courses and supervises student teachers placed in Chicago Public Schools high schools.
-He has taught the Introduction to English Education and the Writing Methods courses, as well as the peer tutor training course in the UIC Writing Center.
-He has also taught courses in First-Year Writing around interdisciplinary themes of Food, Sustainability, and Technology.
+His teaching and research involves English education, composition/rhetoric, and environmental studies.
+He currently works with pre-service teachers in UIC’s English Education program, where he teaches English Education methods courses and supervises student teachers placed in Chicago public high schools.
+Previously, he has taught courses in First-Year Writing and the peer tutor training course in the UIC Writing Center.

-Russ is originally from the Saginaw Valley area of mid-Michigan near the shores of Lake Huron.
-He is a father, a foodie, and an avid biker and a drummer.
-Before coming to Chicago, Russ was middle grades teacher of English and Social Studies in Chapel Hill, North Carolina from 2005-2014.
-Russ has taught and coached myriad writers from adolescence through graduate students, in and out schools.
+Russ is originally from mid-Michigan near the shores of Lake Huron.
+He is a father, a foodie, an avid cyclist, and a drummer.
+Before coming to Chicago, Russ was a classroom English and Social Studies teacher for ten years in Chapel Hill, NC.
+Since 2004, Russ has taught and coached thousands of writers from adolescence through graduate students, in and out schools.

-Russ’s research interests involve the intersections between education and society, critical pedagogy, the rhetorics of schooling, and questions of living and learning in the Anthropocene.
-His dissertation research involves examining a university writing center as a case study for examining education theory and practice through the lens of Ivan Illich radical social and educational theory of “deschooling.”
-He has published work in The Peer Review entitled “The Everyday Anarchism of Peer Tutoring” (2018).
-He has book chapter in-press entitled “all schooled up?: One Teacher’s Path Toward Deschooling,” included in the edited collection Unsettling Education (Peter Lang, 2019).
-He is also involved in three new and exciting projects: co-editor of proposed book entitled Exigence in the Anthropocene: Ecocomposition in the Age of Climate Change (currently under revision), and as PI on a longitudinal research project with diverse pre-service teachers involved climate change education in English education (currently pending IRB approval).
+Russ’s research interests lie at the intersections of education and society.
+He’s particularly interested in the rhetorics of schooling, out-of-school literacies, and problems of living and learning in the Anthropocene.
+His dissertation research involves close attention to learning in a university writing center as a case study for examining education theory and practice through the lens of Ivan Illich radical social and educational theory of “deschooling.”
+He has recently published a chapter entitled “All Schooled Up: One Teacher’s Path Toward Deschooling,” included in the edited collection Unsettling Education (Peter Lang, 2019).
+Russ is currently involved in two new scholarly projects: co-editor of proposed book entitled Exigence in the Anthropocene: Ecocomposition in the Age of Climate Change (proposal in-process), and as PI on a longitudinal research project involving climate change education with diverse pre-service teachers of English.

 Awards and Honors